rohitmukati/mindweave-ai-folio/README.md

-# Welcome to your Lovable project
+# Welcome to your personal portfolio project

 ## Project info